View this document as: a single page | multiple pages.

 1. The CSP SHALL conduct and document a privacy risk assessment for the processes used for identity proofing and enrollment.2 At a minimum, the privacy risk assessment SHALL assess the risks associated with:

-1. Any processing of PII - including identity attributes, biometrics, images, video, scans, or copies of identity evidence - for the purposes of identity proofing, enrollment, or fraud management;
+1. Processing personal information for the purposes of identity proofing, enrollment, or fraud management, including identity attributes, biometrics, images, video, scans, or copies of identity evidence

-2. Any additional steps that the CSP takes to verify the identity of an applicant beyond the mandatory requirements specified herein;
+2. Additional steps that the CSP takes to verify the identity of an applicant beyond the mandatory requirements specified herein

-3. Any processing of PII for purposes outside the scope of identity proofing and enrollment, except to comply with law or legal processes;
+3. Processing of personal information for purposes outside of the scope of identity proofing and enrollment, except to comply with law or legal processes

-4. The retention schedule for identity records and PII;
+4. The retention schedule for identity records and personal information

-6. Any PII that is processed by a third-party service on behalf of the CSP.
+6. Personal information that is processed by a third-party service on behalf of the CSP

-2. Based on the results of its privacy risk assessment, the CSP SHALL document the measures it takes to maintain the disassociability, predictability, manageability, confidentiality, integrity, and availability of the PII it processes.
-3 In determining such measures, the CSP SHOULD apply relevant guidance and standards, such as the NIST Privacy Framework [NIST-Privacy] and NIST Special Publication [SP800-53].
+2. Based on the results of its privacy risk assessment, the CSP SHALL document the measures it takes to maintain the disassociability, predictability, manageability, confidentiality, integrity, and availability of any personal information it collects or processes.3 In determining such measures, the CSP SHOULD apply relevant guidance and standards, such as the NIST Privacy Framework [NIST-Privacy] and NIST SP 800-53 [SP800-53].

-3. The CSP SHALL re-assess privacy risks and update its privacy risk assessment any time it makes changes to its identity service that affect the processing of PII.
+3. The CSP SHALL reassess privacy risks and update its privacy risk assessment any time it makes changes to its identity service that affect the processing of personal information.

-4. The CSP SHALL review its privacy risk assessment periodically, as documented in its practice statement, to ensure that it accurately reflects the current risks associated with the processing of PII.
+4. The CSP SHALL review its privacy risk assessment periodically, as documented in its practice statement, to ensure that it accurately reflects the current risks associated with the collection and processing of personal information.

-5. The CSP SHALL make a summary of its privacy risk assessment available to any organizations that use its services.
-The summary SHALL be in sufficient detail to enable such organizations to do a due diligence investigation.
+5. The CSP SHALL make a summary of its privacy risk assessment available to any RPs that use its services.
+The summary SHALL be in sufficient detail to enable such RPs to make reasonable determinations about privacy risks associated with the CSPs services and to complete their own privacy risk assessments.

-6. The CSP SHALL perform a privacy risk assessment for the processing of any personal information maintained in the subscriber account Sec.
-5.
+6. The CSP SHALL perform a privacy risk assessment for the processing of any personal information maintained in subscriber accounts (see Sec.
+5).

 Additional Privacy Protective Measures

-1. The processing of PII SHALL be limited to the minimum necessary to validate the existence of the claimed identity, associate the claimed identity with the applicant, mitigate fraud, and provide RPs with attributes that they may use to make authorization decisions.
+1. The processing of personal information SHALL be limited to the minimum necessary to validate the existence of the claimed identity, associate the claimed identity with the applicant, mitigate fraud, and provide RPs with attributes that they may use to make authorization decisions.

 2. The CSP SHALL provide privacy training to all personnel and any third-party service providers who have access to sensitive information associated with the CSP’s identity service.

-3. The CSP MAY collect the Social Security Number (SSN) as an attribute when necessary for identity resolution, in accordance with the privacy requirements in Sec.
-3.1.3.
-If SSNs are collected, CSPs SHOULD implement privacy protective techniques (e.g., transmitting and accepting derived attribute values rather than full attribute values) to limit the proliferation and retention of SSN data.
-Knowledge of an SSN is not sufficient to act as evidence of identity nor is it considered an acceptable method of verifying possession of the Social Security Card when used as evidence.
+3. The CSP MAY collect a Social Security number (SSN) as an attribute when necessary for identity resolution.
+Knowledge of an SSN is not sufficient to act as evidence of identity, nor is it considered an acceptable method of verifying possession of the Social Security card when used as evidence.
 If the SSN is collected on behalf of a federal, state, or local government agency, the CSP SHALL provide notice to the applicant for the collection in accordance with applicable laws.

-4. At the time of collection, the CSP SHALL provide explicit notice to the applicant regarding the purpose for collecting the PII and attributes necessary for identity proofing, enrollment, and fraud mitigation, including whether such PII and attributes are voluntary or mandatory to complete the identity proofing process, the specific attributes and other sensitive data that the CSP intends to store in the applicant’s subsequent subscriber account, the consequences for not providing the attributes, and the details of any records retention requirement if one is in place.
+4. At the time of collection, the CSP SHALL provide explicit notice to the applicant regarding the purpose for collecting any attributes and personal information.
+Such a notice SHALL include whether the personal information and attributes are voluntary or mandatory to complete the identity proofing process, the specific attributes and other sensitive data that the CSP intends to store in the applicant’s subsequent subscriber account, the consequences of not providing the attributes, and the details of any records retention requirement if one is in place, including an applicant’s right to request data deletion or engage in other forms of redress.

-The following requirements apply to all CSPs providing identity services at any IAL:
+The following requirements apply to all CSPs that provide identity services at any IAL:

-1. The CSP SHALL assess the elements of its identity proofing process(es) to identify processes or technologies that can result in inequitable access, treatment, or outcomes for members of one group as compared to others.
+1. The CSP SHALL assess the elements of its identity proofing processes to identify processes or technologies that can result in customer experience challenges, particularly if those challenges prevent the CSP from consistently delivering identity proofing services to all users served by an RP.

-2. Based on the results of its assessment, the CSP SHALL document the measures it takes to mitigate the possibility of inequitable access, treatment, or outcomes.
+3. Based on the results of its assessment, the CSP SHALL document any measures it takes to mitigate the possible access challenges.

-3. The CSP SHALL re-assess the risks to equitable access, treatment, or outcomes periodically and any time the CSP makes changes to its identity service that affect the processes or technologies.
+4. The CSP SHALL reassess the customer experience risks periodically and any time the CSP makes changes to its identity service that affect the processes or technologies that impact customer experience.

 General Security Requirements